mmm84766/Personalized-RAG-Chatbot/README.md

 4. **Set up OpenRouter API**
    - Sign up for an account at [OpenRouter](https://openrouter.ai/)
    - Get your API key from the dashboard
-   - Create a `.env` file in the project root with the following content:
+   - Modify a `.env` file in the project root with the following content:
      ```
      OPENROUTER_API_KEY=your_api_key_here
      OPENROUTER_API_BASE=https://openrouter.ai/api/v1